milesepstein13/severe-thunderstorm-analysis/readme.md

    * Typical running time: a few minutes
-5. Run `track_displacement.ipynb`
+6. Run `track_displacement.ipynb`

-   * This file uses the Farneback optical flow algorithm to find the spatial shift between outlooks and pph.
+   * Using `labelled_pph.nc` and `grid_outlooks.nc`, this file uses the Farneback optical flow algorithm to find the spatial shift between outlooks and pph.
 The algorithm, originally used to track the movement of an object from one frame of a video to the next, produces a vector at each gridpoint (pixel) representing object motion.
 These vectors capture the displacement and deformation of an object (or in our case, storm probabilities).
 Some key interpretations are that vectors point a direction if storms generally occured that direction from where they were forecast, vectors are near zero where no storms were forecast or reported, and vectors diverge where storms are underforecast (and converge where overforecast).
 These vector fields are saved in `/data/displacement/displacements.nc`
    * These fields are calculated for all-hazard probabilities and each hazard-specific probability.
 For each day/hazard type, the following values are recorded at each gridpoint:
      * `x/y_flow`: The displacement, in along-grid directions and units of grid squares
      * `end_lon/lat`: The endpoint of the displacement vector in lat/lon coordinates, useful for plotting displacements with plt.arrow()